arrlong97/hibernate-postgresql-persistence-example-configuration/README.md

 ## Maven

-`persistence.xml`file should be kept as in structure below.
+`persistence.xml`file should be kept in your IDE as in structure structure below.
 ```bash
 .
 ├── ...